mwiens91/shahlab-automation-scratch/README.md

 # shahlab-automation-scratch

-The only purpose of this repository is to have [Singularity Hub](https://www.singularity-hub.org/) robots detect a [Singularity container](https://www.sylabs.io/) build recipe in this repository and build it on Singularity Hub.
+The main purpose of this repository is to have [Singularity Hub](https://www.singularity-hub.org/) robots detect a [Singularity container](https://www.sylabs.io/) build recipe in this repository and build it on Singularity Hub.
+You can also run these tasks directly, should you wish.

 The code in here is ripped from [Tantalus](https://github.com/shahcompbio/tantalus) and is written by a